Multimedia: Major characteristics

-Multimedia presentations are presentations featuring multiple types of media.
-The different types of media can include text, graphics, audio, video and animations.
+Multimedia presentations are presentations featuring in multiple types of media.
 These different types of media convey information to their target audience and effectively communicate with them.
 Videos are a great visual example to use in multimedia presentations because they can create visual aids to the presenter's ideas.
 They are commonly used among education and many other industries to benefit students and workers, as they effectively retain chunks of information in a limited amount of time and can be stored easily.
 Another example is charts and graphs, as the presenters can show their audience the trends using data associated with their researches.
 This provides the audience a visual idea of a company's capabilities and performances.
 Audio also helps people understand the message being presented, as most modern videos are combined with audio to increase its efficiency, while animations are made to simplify things from the presenter's perspective.
 These technological methods allow efficient communication and understanding across a wide range of audiences (with an even wider range of abilities) throughout different fields.

 Multimedia games and simulations may be used in a physical environment with special effects, with multiple users in an online network, or locally with an offline computer, game system, simulator, virtual reality, or augmented reality.

 The various formats of technological or digital multimedia may be intended to enhance the users' experience, for example, to make it easier and faster to convey information.
 Or in entertainment or art, combine an array of artistic insights that include elements from different art forms to engage, inspire, or captivate an audience.

 A lasershow is a live multimedia performance.

 Enhanced levels of interactivity are made possible by combining multiple forms of media content.
-Online multimedia is increasingly becoming object-oriented and data-driven, enabling applications with collaborative end-user innovation and personalization on multiple forms of content over time.
+Online multimedia is increasingly becoming more and more object-oriented and data-driven, enabling applications with collaborative end-user innovation and personalization on multiple forms of content over time.
 Examples of these range from multiple forms of content on Web sites like photo galleries with both images (pictures) and titles (text) user-updated to simulations whose coefficients, events, illustrations, animations, or videos are modifiable, allowing the multimedia "experience" to be altered without reprogramming.
 In addition to seeing and hearing, haptic technology enables virtual objects to be felt.
 Emerging technology involving illusions of taste and smell may also enhance the multimedia experience.

 Categorization

-Multimedia may be broadly divided into linear and non-linear categories:
+Multimedia can be broadly divided into linear and non-linear categories: